 - Implementation of new SCADA Connectors and RIS Clients

-- Quick and easy access to information regarding pressure values in the RIS
+- Fast and easy access to information about the pressure in the RIS

 - No need for SCADA operator assistance

 - More detailed and accurate risk assessment and planning in the RIS, depending on the pressure values of the pipeline

 - Fast data availability from a wide variety of systems

 - Significant error reduction while improving data quality

 - Cost reduction using the integration plattform (SLA)

 - Reduction of license and maintenance costs by switching from SAP Pi to Orchestra

 Central platform for secure data transmission